rspamd/rspamd.com/doc/configuration/statistic.md

 Rspamd prioritizes SMTP recipients over MIME ones and gives preference to the special LDA header called `Delivered-To`, which can be appended using the `-d` option for `rspamc`.
 This allows for more accurate per-user statistics in your configuration.

-To change per-user to per-domain statistics (or any other one) LUA fucntuion can be used.
+You can change per-user to per-domain statistics (or any other) by utilizing LUA fucntuion.
 Function should return user as string, or `nil` as fallback.
 Example:
 ~~~lua
 per_user = <<EOD
 return function(task)